This post may contain affiliate links. Please read our disclosure policy.

 - Herbs and Seasonings: Salt, pepper, ancho chili powder, cumin, garlic, curly parsley, and bay leaves all play a significant role in giving these chickpeas an incredible taste.

-- Lime: This acidic juice balances out the smoke and spice from the other seasonings.
+- Lime: This acidic juice balances out the smoke and spice from the other seasonings

 Once your slow cooker chickpeas are cooked to perfection, consider one of these ways of using them.

 - Hummus: Of course, you can’t go wrong with making hummus dip.
 It will already be flavored and ready for your favorite chip or bread.
+We love this smooth hummus recipe.

 - As a Side Dish: From chicken to beef, chickpeas like these make a great side option.
 They can be left as is.

-Recipe FAQs
+Chickpea FAQs

 Luckily, no. And that’s one of the benefits of cooking garbanzo beans in the slow cooker.
 The foaming is pretty much eliminated due to the low heat, and the will not affect the texture.